2001–02 United States network television schedule (daytime)

-The 2001–02 daytime network television schedule for the six major English-language commercial broadcast networks in the United States in operation during that television season covers the weekday daytime hours from September 2001 to August 2002.
+The following is the 2001–02 daytime network television schedule for the six major English-language commercial broadcast networks in the United States in operation during that television season.
+It covers the weekday daytime hours from September 2001 to August 2002.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2000–01 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included are stations affiliated with Pax TV, as its schedule is composed mainly of syndicated reruns although it also carried some first-run programs.

 The September 11 attacks hindered the ability to start airing daytime programming in a timely manner.